malramsay64/phd-thesis/06_Melting_Behaviour/introduction.md

 Additionally where we are able to describe the growth as slow are there any aspects of the crystal growth which could explain why it is so slow.

+In @sec:static_analysis, we start with a revisit of some of our assumptions about our crystal structures, followed by an analysis of the configurations, looking for additional structures we haven't considered.
+This is followed in @sec:dynamic_analysis by an analysis of the melting dynamics of each crystal structure, looking at their stability and identifying competition between structures.
+This concludes with an analysis of what the fluctuations used in the Semi-Empirical Density Functional model of melting (@sec:dft_model) can tell us about the crystal structure.